medic/cht-docs/content/en/contribute/code/workflow.md

 ### Regressions

-When a bug is found that impacts functionality that worked in a previous version, it's important that these are labelled properly so someone who is planning to upgrade can find it.
+When a bug is found that impacts functionality that worked in a previous version, it's important that this is labelled properly so someone who is planning to upgrade can find it.
 To flag this, add the "Regression" label, and a label in the form "Affects: {{version}}" (e.g.: "Affects: 3.14.0") for each version where this bug exists.
 It's likely that the label for this specific version doesn't exist so you may have to create it.
 This ensures that issue is listed as a Known Issue in the Release Notes for that version.

 ### Issue Status